AGBDev/AGBDev/README.md

-- 👋 Hi, I’m @AGBDev
+- 👋 Hi, I’m @AGBDev, just a german guy working on some projects and trying to survive.
-- 👀 I’m interested in game programming.
+- 👀 I’m interested in .NET programming stuff
 - 💞️ I’m looking to collaborate on stuff.
-- 📫 How to reach me ...
+- 📫 You can rech me by EMail nils19052006@gmail.com or by Discord AGBDev#3088

 <!---
 AGBDev/AGBDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.